 Welcome to New Ballet Ensemble and School!
-Our goal is to offer the highest quality rigorous dance training that prepares children for professional opportunities, college programs, or to be lifelong practitioners of dance and lovers of the arts, regardless of economic, racial or cultural barriers.
+Our goal is to offer and remove barriers to the highest quality rigorous dance training that prepares children for professional opportunities, college programs, or to be lifelong practitioners of dance and lovers of the arts.

 Interested in brain science?
 Here's another terrific reason to participate in dance.

-There are an array of classes taught in our state of the art studios by master educators, guest instructors and NBE teaching artists in an atmosphere of encouragement and excellence.
-Studying at New Ballet Ensemble and School allows young people to interact with other students and to benefit from a diverse and highly qualified faculty and periodic objective evaluations of progress.
+There are an array of classes taught in our state of the art studios by New Ballet teaching artists, master artists and in an atmosphere of encouragement and excellence.
+Studying at New Ballet Ensemble and School allows young people to benefit from a diverse and highly qualified faculty.
+Parents and guardians receive semi-annual evaluations of progress.

-In addition to the studio track where students commit to a set schedule of training, there is a range of levels and spirit of collaboration that make it possible for everyone to find the right fit at NBE.
+There is a range of levels and spirit of collaboration that make it possible for everyone to find the right fit at NBE.
 Those oportunities include tap, hip hop, adult and beginning fundamental ballet classes, and African multi-generational classes that allow students to enter "where they are".

-Frequent performance opportunities, sequential curricula and a pre-professional approach for highly motivated dance students give ample opportunity for those interested in serious study.
+Frequent performance opportunities, sequential curricula and a pre-professional approach for highly motivated dance students give ample opportunity for those interested in serious study to be college ready.
 Founded in 2003, New Ballet Ensemble and School moved into a 14,500 square foot state of the art building in Cooper Young in 2006.
-In addition to three beautiful studios scaled to accommodate levels from early childhood to pre-professional practice, there is a full service Pilates studio available to students, their families and friends as well as teh Martin Family Education Resource Center equipped with Achieve 3000 and Eureka Math and monitired by interns from Rhodes College.
+In addition to three studios scaled to accommodate levels from early childhood to pre-professional practice, there is a full service Pilates studio available to students, their families and friends as well as teh Martin Family Education Resource Center equipped with Achieve 3000 and Eureka Math and monitired by interns from Rhodes College.

 The study of ballet and dance is a learning activity.
 We ask that parents take this into consideration when planning trips, parties or making decisions to perhaps withhold ballet classes as a punishment for something unrelated to dance.
 This might unwittingly affect a child's physical conditioning and progress by interrupting the training.

 Our calendar is published at the beginning of the school year and vacation and holidays are set.
 Please consult this calendar before making plans.
 The annual calendar is supplemented by a weely rehearsal calendar.
 Of course, we understand that there are always events that cannot be changed, but we ask that you do your best to prevent interruption in your child's training schedule.

 The policies set forth in this manual are offered to ensure a safe, constructive, and respectful learning environment for all participants.
 We welcome you to the New Ballet family and hope that you will spend a little time learning more about New Ballet School in these pages.